Liz4rd0/scipy/README.md

 ## Prerequisits and Instructions
 - All the above mentioned libraries must be installed
+- click on run cell in the death_statistic.py file in visual code
-- execute the files death_statistics.py, life_expectancy.py and demographics.py
+- execute the life_expectancy.py and demographics.py
 - OR run the jupyter notebook

 ## Resources